 We can also find red bean mochi cakes and ice cream sold in some stores.
 Baked with mochiko (rice flour) and red bean paste, Chinese and Korean cookbooks reference the dessert as well, a nod to the cross-cultural histories of these countries.
 The cake has a chewy texture, unlike the smoothness of the daifuku.

-How to eat Red Bean Mochi
+Red Bean Mochi Ingredients

-While the first step of daifuku used to be pounding the rice, thankfully, modern convenience means you can buy sweet short-grained glutinous rice flour that has already been pounded to make red bean mochi.
+While the first step of daifuku used to be pounding the rice, thankfully, modern convenience means you can buy sweet, short-grained, glutinous rice flour that has already been pounded to make red bean mochi.

 The coarse-grained rice flour is known as Shiratamako and the fine-grained one is called Mochiko flour.
 If you have a Daiso outlet (Japanese store) in your area, you should also be able to find mochi rice flour, sometimes known as Daifukuko.